Anchoring and mooring

 The Great Barrier Reef offers visitors stunning vistas – both above and below the water, but it contains some very fragile environments.

 An act as simple as throwing an anchor overboard can impact on the world below.
 Dropping an anchor on coral can take seconds to damage or destroy it.
 Under ideal circumstances it may take years for the coral to rebuild and in some cases the coral may never return to its former glory.

-- Use public moorings where available and do not anchor within Reef Protection Areas – they are there to protect the coral.
+- Use public moorings where available and do not anchor within no-anchoring areas – they are there to protect the coral.

 - Where possible, anchor in sand or mud away from corals and other fragile marine environments.
 Suitable areas often show up as flat and smooth on your sounder.

 - Anchor a safe distance from other boats and look out for people in the water when dropping your anchor.
 Never wrap anchor rope or chain around bommies or large coral heads.